vsharika1/JustMinions/README.md

 **Placing**

-To place a minion just have a "Minion" in your inventory, a compressed block in you off hand and the "MinionsPlacer" in the main hand.
+To place a minion just have a "Minion" in your inventory, a compressed block in your off hand and the "MinionPlacer" in the main hand.
 The "MinionPlacer" has infinite uses while the "Minions" and the compressed block will be consumed (just one if a stack is used).

 **Working**